Prateekgaur/make-a-pr/README.md

-# A Repository for people to make PRs to. -by Prateek gaur
+# A Repository for people to make PRs to. -Prateekgaur

 ## Instructions